Breathing Problems Solved

 Sleep Often of poor quality; > 7 hours Excellent quality; < 5 hours naturally

-There are rumors that are spread by many Western Buteyko students, teachers and trainers that getting more than 40 or 60 s CP is very hard.
-This is a deception.
-With a right program, it is relatively easy for younger people (in 20-40s), and I had even people who were over 60 or 70 years old and were able to get more than 60 s CP in about 6-10 weeks after starting the course.
+In the Buteyko community, there are rumors that getting more than 40 or 60 secs morning CP is overly difficult.
+This is not the case.
+With the right program, it is relatively easy for younger people (in their 20s and 40s), and I’ve even had people who were over 60 or 70 years old able to get more than 60 secs MCP in about 6 to 10 weeks after starting a breathing course.